dse/fontforge-utilities/README.md

 `ffnames` prints each font's FontName, FamilyName, and FullName.

-`sfntnames` prints each font's sfnt data.
+`ffsfnt` prints each font's sfnt data.

 `ffbounds`